jhellingman/tei2html/Wiki/Figures.md

 ## Adjustments to Code ##

-The current code should remain functional for exsisting texts.
+The current code should remain functional for existing texts.

-* When a single `graphic` element appears in a figure, behavior should be the same as an P3 style `figure` with an attribbute, that is, the width of the block is the width of the image.
+* When a single `graphic` element appears in a figure, behavior should be the same as an P3 style `figure` with an attribute, that is, the width of the block is the width of the image.
 (DONE)
 * When multiple `graphic` elements appear, the images should be rendered under each other; the width of the entire block being the widest of these images.